 Yes and no: the '9/11' dread is not quite over while Covid and certain uncertain political questions remain.
 Immediately, though, the country is on a different track.
 Hunkering down will be the new normal, it seems

 The better thought is appreciation for the existence of good neighbors, the 'pod squad', who are invariably supportive in all ways.
 How often does this occur in the city, I wonder.
 And since we are not mingling much elsewhere, it is difficult to know.
 It's the neighbor, a chef by profession now semi-retired, making a slew of pumpkin pies to pass around to some of us (a slice or two) and then, whole ones, to new residents whose rear exit faces the block.
 It's the generosity of a young couple working full-time at home in the pandemic while raising two girls two and three years old but who offer to include any needed foodstuff when they order online.
-Like heavy things, grapefruits that are a bother to track down in person.
+Like heavy things, grapefruits.

 Neighborliness is such a cliche but has its rewards, often surprising ones.
 The young couple with their young toddler son sends a text :"We love you."
 Out of the blue.
 Why?
 Because I've thought several times to leave newspapers at their door, knowing they need them to line the floor under his highchair during a madcap dinner.
 He learns by doing, sometimes throwing...

 Passersby of late have been integrating themselves, however briefly, into the charmed corner of our block.
-Two in just one 24-hour period stopped (masked always) to take a photograph of the MLKjr. slogan printed on the black and white stand-up poster on my front yard that reads: "Life begins to end when you forget to care about the things that matter."
+Two in just one 24-hour period stopped (masked always) to take a photograph of the MLKjr. slogan printed on the black and white stand-up poster on my front yard that reads: "Life begins to end when you forget to care about things that matter."
 An insignia of sorts, I gather, since one woman explained she was sending these occasional Capitol Hill yard signs to friends elsewhere.
 Another, when I quizzed her about a motive, volunteered the story of how at least one neighbor in her northwest DC had criticized someone for posting a similar sign because "it lowers the value of our property."
-Ah, woe, no comment from me other than "Can I get the name or address of that person?"